Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Constant Contact Angle

-Determine the wall contact angle field, with a crucial limit parameter controlling angle gradient options on the wall.
+Determines the wall contact angle field, with a crucial limit parameter controlling angle gradient options on the wall.

 Boundary Conditions Coupled